1571859588/Visual_RM/README.md

 ```
 ros2 bag play vision_task_0.db3
 ```
 And the video will show on the screen.
-The picture I put in the RM/exam_tasks/Images.
+The picture I put in the RM/exam_tasks/Images/deck.png.

+#### ArmorDetection

 ### Work2